tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 ...?client_id&redirect_uri=...
 ```

-### unknown error in Graph API Explorer
+### unknown error in GAE

-response to sample request (`me?fields=id,name`) in Graph API Explorer
+response to sample request (`me?fields=id,name`) in GAE when access token
-when access token obtained from another user is used:
+obtained from another user is used:

 ```json
 {